-Therapeutic measures used in chiropractic care include using heat and cold, exercises, dietary management, hydrotherapy, ultrasound, massage, electrical muscle stimulation, TENS unit, infrared radiation and much more.
+Therapeutic measures used by our Rockville chiropractor in chiropractic care include using heat and cold, exercises, dietary management, hydrotherapy, ultrasound, massage, electrical muscle stimulation, TENS unit, infrared radiation and much more.
 Depending on the patient’s needs, the following methods may or may not be used in the course of a patient’s case management.

 Heat and cold: Chiropractors may use heat and ice therapy as an additional treatment for back pain.
 Usually, a chiropractor will first use ice to numb the pain and then use a heating pad to restore blood flow to the painful area and help it heal faster.
 To improve circulation, soft tissue massage can also be used.
 Quality massage will reduce swelling and inflammation and encourage active healing.

 Exercise: Exercise is particularly necessary when you are fighting with spine curvature disorders like scoliosis and kyphosis.
 After a chiropractor adjusts your misaligned spine, you must maintain it in good condition by doing exercises that will strengthen your back muscles.
 Your spine needs strong muscle to support itself and maintain balance.

 Transcutaneous electrical nerve stimulators: TENS unit are typically used for electrical muscle stimulation.
 TENS block the transmission of pain signals along the nerves and are used to alleviate strong back pain.